 Classification category Scenic A Reserve (as specified in section 19(1)(a) of Reserves Act) Purpose To protect and preserve in perpetuity, for their intrinsic worth and for the public benefit, enjoyment and use, areas of scenic interest or beauty or features worthy of protection in the public interest.
-Objectives of management (s.19) Manage for their intrinsic worth and for the benefit, enjoyment and use of the public Preserve indigenous flora and fauna, biological associations and the natural environment as far as possible Exterminate exotic flora and fauna as far as possible Allow the public freedom of entry and access subject to conditions and restrictions necessary for the protection and wellbeing of the reserve and for the protection and control of the public using it Secondary - if applicable Develop open portions for amenities and facilities where these are necessary to enable the public to obtain benefit and enjoyment from the reserve Manage and protect historic, archaeological, geological, biological, or other scientific features Maintain value as a soil, water, and forest conservation area.
+Objectives of management (s.19) Primary Manage for their intrinsic worth and for the benefit, enjoyment and use of the public Preserve indigenous flora and fauna, biological associations and the natural environment as far as possible Exterminate exotic flora and fauna as far as possible Allow the public freedom of entry and access subject to conditions and restrictions necessary for the protection and wellbeing of the reserve and for the protection and control of the public using it Secondary - if applicable Develop open portions for amenities and facilities where these are Develop open portions for amendes and racing swhere these are necessary to enable the public to obtain benefit and enjoyment from the reserve Manage and protect historic, archaeological, geological, biological, or other scientific features Maintain value as a soil, water, and forest conservation area.
 Guidance for selection Area should contain one or more natural or associated cultural or heritage features of special significance, or natural landscape of high scenic quality Area should be large enough to protect the integrity of the features and its immediately related surroundings Implications on development The Council makes decisions when development is anticipated in the management plan.
 This includes pedestrian and cycle access and tracks, necessary structures and facilities eg seating, signs and fences.
-Implications on the natural environment Activities related to the natural environment are anticipated in the management plan allowing the Council to make decisions, including plant restoration and re-vegetation, weed, animal and plant pest control.
-Implications on authority to grant concessions: leases, licences, permits and easements DOC - Wellington Hawke's Bay Conservancy has delegated authority.
-Possible concessions consistent with the primary purpose include access and sightseeing, filming, service easements and seed collection.
+Implications on the natural Activities related to the natural environment are anticipated in the management environment plan allowing the Council to make decisions, including plant restoration and re- Implications on outbority to succet vegetation, weed, animal and plant pest control.
+Implications on authority to grant DOC - Wellington Hawke's Bay Conservancy has delegated authority.
+Possible concessions: leases, licences, permits and easements concessions consistent with the primary purpose include access and permits and easements sightseeing, filming, service easements and seed collection.